Nimesh Patel: Influences

 Patel's main comedic influences are Dave Chappelle, Mitch Hedberg, Chris Rock, Larry David and Patrice O’Neal.

 Personal life

 Patel is a non practicing Hindu.

-He used to live in Hell's Kitchen, Midtown Manhattan, but now resides in Brooklyn.
-He is a regular comic at the Comedy Cellar, a comedy club in Greenwich Village, Lower Manhattan.
+He used to live in Hell's Kitchen in New York City but now resides in Brooklyn.
+He is a regular comic at the Comedy Cellar, a comedy club in Greenwich Village in New York City.

-He married Amy Havel in 2020.